canonical/canonicalwebteam.discourse/README.md

     category_id=51,
     page_type="engage-pages", # one of ["engage-pages", "takeovers"]
-    exclude_topics=[] # this is a list of topic ids that we want to exclude from Markdown error checks )
+    exclude_topics=[] # this is a list of topic ids that we want to exclude from Markdown error checks additional_metadata_validation=[] # list of additional keys in the metadata table that you want to validate existence for e.g. language
+)
 ```